Tottie: The Story of a Doll's House: Plot and characters

 Also living with the dolls is a painted wooden farthing doll called Tottie, who is thoughtful, sensible and keeps them all together.
 Mr. Plantaganet, Birdie, Tottie and Apple consider themselves a family, and the series starts with them living in a "draughty shoe-box".
 Only Tottie remembers living in a real dolls' house, a long, long time ago, and the rest of the dolls urge her to tell them all about it: a sitting room with real wallpaper, a fire of shining red paper, a lamp with a white china shade "that would really light up if you used a birthday candle".
-Tottiie also recalls her former housemate, an antique china doll called Marchpane, a very grand doll, clothed in lace, with eyes of the finest blue glass.
+Tottie also recalls her former housemate, an antique china doll called Marchpane, a very grand doll, clothed in lace, with eyes of the finest blue glass.
 The dolls wish they lived in a dolls' house like this, but Mr. Plantagenet points out that what they really wish for is to live in that exact dolls' house.

 After Emily and Charlotte inherit a dolls' house from their great-aunt, the doll family are moved in.
 The house has a green front door with a knocker and six steps.
 When the Plantaganets and Tottie first move in they cannot believe their luck at finding such a splendid and well-equipped home.
 They soon realise that this is the very same dolls' house in which Tottie had once lived, just as they had wished.
 However Tottie is immediately sent away to an exhibition of dolls where she is reacquainted with Marchpane, who had been sent away for cleaning prior to being in the exhibition.